swdesign25/Base2025-DAO-task/README.md

-# Base2025-DAO-task
-SW Design 2025 - Java DAO exercise starter code
+# Software Design 2025 - DAO task

+See Moodle for task description.
+Place the UML diagrams to the docs directory.

+Replace the placeholder content with your own deliverables.